 What is a pearlescent pigment?

-Pearlescent pigments are usually micas, synthetic or natural that have been coating with titanium dioxide, iron oxide or another metal oxide.
+Pearlescent pigments are usually micas, synthetic or natural that have been coated with titanium dioxide, iron oxide or another metal oxide.
 Platelets of coated mica can vary in size, shape and thickness.
 It is the degree of these characteristics along with the thickness of the coating that will determine the color of the pigment.
 Additionally, thickness and the coarseness of the particles determine the sparkle.

 How does the pigment work?